jresoort/kafkastreams-workshop/README.md

         .to(TopicNames.ALLOWED_SENSOR_IDS_KEYED, Produced.with(Serdes.String(),Serdes.String()));
 KTable<String, String> idTable = builder.table(TopicNames.ALLOWED_SENSOR_IDS_KEYED, Consumed.with(Serdes.String(), Serdes.String()))
 ```
 We can join with the kTable by using the KStream.join method.
+KStream.join implicity filters messages whenever a join cannot be made.
+If you don't want that you can use KStream.leftJoin instead.

 ### Group the messages by id, in a hopping time window with a size 5 minutes and an advance interval of 1 minute and calculate average temperature.
 Building blocks: